Check out the resources on this page for information on upcoming elections, registering to vote, where and when to cast your ballot, and more.

 Here are some resources for researching candidates and issues:

-- The Ballot Information Booklet (Blue Book)
+- The Ballot Information Booklet (Blue Book) from the Colorado General Assembly Legislative Council

 - At Ballotopedia, use the Sample Ballot Lookup tool to get a complete list of elections, offices, candidates, and ballot issues, specific to your address.
 Click on a given candidate or issue to see more information.